AI Coding Agents Need a Source of Truth

 Before the agent writes a plan, make it write a brief.

-Not a big document.
 Not a fake product spec.
+Not a thirty-page ceremony.
 Just a small file that says what is known.

 # Brief